Northeast Conference men's soccer tournament

-The Northeast Conference soccer tournament is the conference soccer championship of the NCAA Division I Northeast Conference.
-The top four finishers in the regular season of the conference's eight teams advance to the single-elimination tournament.
-The tournament is held at the campus of the regular season champion.
-The winner of the tournament receives an automatic berth to the NCAA Division I Men's Soccer Championship.
+The Northeast Conference soccer tournament is the conference soccer championship of the NCAA Division I Northeast Conference (NEC).
+The annual tournament takes place every November to determine the NEC conference champion and the NEC’s automatic bid into the NCAA Division I Men's Soccer Championship.

+In the current format, the top four regular season conference finishers based on winning percentage compete in the single-elimination tournament.
+The tournament features a semifinal and championship round with each game hosted on the campus of the higher seeded team.
 The NEC started fielding men's soccer games in 1985 and started a conference tournament in 1989, Fairleigh Dickinson won the inaugural championship.

-St. Francis Brooklyn have won the most titles with nine (9).
+Fairleigh Dickinson and St. Francis Brooklyn, the latter of which shut down its athletic program after the 2022 season, have won the most titles with nine (9).
 Fairleigh Dickinson holds the longest consecutive championship streak (4, 2000–03), followed by Monmouth (3, 2009–11).
 Participation of NEC Tournament Champions in the NCAA tournament has led to an overall record of 11–20, with Fairleigh Dickinson accounting for 7 wins followed by Central Connecticut and Monmouth with 2 wins apiece.

 Champions

-By year
+Finals

 The following is a list of conference regular season champions, tournament champions and tournament MVPs listed by year.